This community is for Heathkit® customers and enthusiast, partners and programmers. You can ask questions about:

 Answers shouldn't just point to other questions.
 Instead add a comment indicating "Possible duplicate of...".
 However, it's fine to include links to other questions or answers providing relevant additional information.

 Answers shouldn't just provide a link a solution.
 Instead provide the solution description text in your answer, even if it's just a copy/paste.
 Links are welcome, but should complementary to answer, referring sources or additional reading.

-Answers should not start debates This community Q&A is not a discussion group.
-Please avoid holding debates in your answers as they tend to dilute the essence of questions and answers.
+Answers should not start debates.
+This community Q&A is not a discussion group.
+Please avoid holding debates in your answers.
+They they tend to dilute the essence of questions and answers.
 For brief discussions please use commenting facility.